 Mathew Boudreaux of Mister Domestic with his daughter, Helena, at a sewing event at Fabric Depot.

-For Mather Boudreaux of Mister Domestic, Fabric Depot was like a home away from home, even before he started his sewing business.
+For Mathew Boudreaux of Mister Domestic, Fabric Depot was like a home away from home, even before he started his sewing business.
 “It was very much a family.
 It felt different from any other fabric store.
 They got to know me and my daughter.
 As Mister Domestic evolved and I wanted to plant some roots locally, they took an interest in me and I took an interest in them.
 Even though it was gigantic, it felt very special.
 It’s definitely been my playground.”

 When Quilt Market, the industry trade show, was in Portland last spring, Fabric Depot, in conjunction with the Portland Modern Quilt Guild, hosted a series of special events featuring well-known designers.